 According to the RTA, the rent deposit can only be used for the purpose it was collected for, i.e., to cover rent for the last rental period just before the tenancy comes to an end.
 That means that if the tenant fails to make the normal rent payment for the last month before they move out, you are allowed to use their deposit (plus any interest on the deposit that you owe them) to offset the final rent payment.

 Another question we get asked often is, “Can a landlord request a deposit for keys in Ontario?”

 The answer is “yes”, but the following conditions have to be satisfied:

 - The amount of the deposit should be refundable and not above the actual/expected cost of replacing the key(s) in the event that the tenant fails to return them.

 As for when to give the deposit back, this should be done at the end of the tenancy when the tenant hands over the key(s).

 In light of all we’ve looked at, it would be better as a landlord to always review your tenancy agreement forms regularly just to make sure that they reflect the most recent changes and adjustments in the Residential Tenancies Act.

-That aside, you can always speak to a legal professional or consult with a top property management company just to have a greater idea of which direction to take when faced with the question, “Can landlord keep security deposit for breaking a lease or residential tenancy?”
+That aside, you can always speak to a legal professional or consult with a top property management company in Toronto just to have a greater idea of which direction to take when faced with the question, “Can a landlord keep a security deposit for breaking a lease or residential tenancy?”